 Tour through Flanders’ scenic low hills and pay your respects at Tyne Cot Cemetery – the world's largest British graveyard.
 Visit the In Flanders Fields Museum (entrance excluded) and explore the undulating landscapes around Ypres, a site of stirring WWI battles.

 Ypres - Diksmuide

 Visit the medieval town of Poperinge and step inside the abbey of Saint Sixtus, which brews excellent beer.
-Continue along the banks of the Yzer River to the city of Diksmuide to visit a striking World War I memorial tower and visit the historic market place.
+Continue along the banks of the Ijzer River to the city of Diksmuide and visit a striking World War I memorial tower and the historic market place.

 Day 4 (Tue):

 Cycle through farmland towards Bruges, one of Europe’s best preserved medieval cities.
 Tour the canals and cobbled streets, climb the Belfry or relax with a coffee in the 13th century market square.

 Take in sweeping flood plains and sand dunes as you explore the area between Bruges and the chic seaside resort of Knokke.
 Take a refreshing dip in the sea, look for storks and smell purple sea lavender as you cycle past Het Zwin Nature Reserve and the picturesque village of Damme.

 Day 6 (Thu):

 33 miles (52km)